-From the mid-nineteenth century, Alappuzha (or “Alleppey” as it was known in British times) served as the main port for the backwater region.
+From the mid-nineteenth century, Alappuzha (or “Alleppey”) served as the main port for the backwater region.
 Spices, coffee, tea, cashews, coir and other produce were shipped out from the inland waterways to the sea via its grid of canals and rail lines.
 Tourist literature loves to dub the town as “the Venice of the East”, but in truth the comparison does few favours to Venice.
-Apart from a handful of colonial-era warehouses and mansions, and a derelict pier jutting into the sea from a sun-blasted beach, few monuments survive, while the old canals enclose a typically ramshackle Keralan market of bazaars and noisy traffic.
+Apart from a handful of colonial-era warehouses and mansions, and a derelict pier jutting into the sea from a sun-blasted and dirty beach, few monuments survive, while the old canals enclose a typically ramshackle Keralan market of bazaars and noisy traffic.

 Kuttanad: the backwaters of Kerala

 One of the most memorable experiences for travellers in India is the opportunity to take a boat journey on the backwaters of Kerala.
 The area known as Kuttanad stretches for 75km from Kollam in the south to Kochi in the north, sandwiched between the sea and the hills.
 This bewildering labyrinth of shimmering waterways, composed of lakes, canals, rivers and rivulets, is lined with dense tropical greenery and preserves rural Keralan lifestyles that are completely hidden from the road.